Follicle-stimulating hormone: Measurement

-Follicle stimulating hormone is typically measured in the early follicular phase of the menstrual cycle, typically day three to five, counted from last menstruation.
+Follicle-stimulating hormone is typically measured in the early follicular phase of the menstrual cycle, typically day three to five, counted from last menstruation.
 At this time, the levels of estradiol (E2) and progesterone are at the lowest point of the menstrual cycle.
 FSH levels in this time is often called basal FSH levels, to distinguish from the increased levels when approaching ovulation.

-FSH is measured in International Units (IU).
+FSH is measured in international units (IU).
 For Human Urinary FSH, one IU is defined as the amount of FSH that has an activity corresponding to 0.11388 mg of pure Human Urinary FSH.
-For recombinant FSH, one IU corresponds to approximately 0.065 to 0.075 µg of a "fill-by-mass" product.
+For recombinant FSH, one IU corresponds to approximately 0.065 to 0.075 μg of a "fill-by-mass" product.

-The mean values for women before ovulation are around (3.8-8.8) mUI/mL.
-After ovulation these levels drop to between (1.8-5.1) mUI/mL.
-At the mid of the menstrual cycle it reaches its highest value, between (4.5-22.5) mIU / mL.
-During menopause, the values goes up even more, between (16.74-113.59) mIU / mL.
+The mean values for women before ovulation are around (3.8-8.8) IU/L. After ovulation these levels drop to between (1.8-5.1) IU/L. At the mid of the menstrual cycle it reaches its highest value, between (4.5-22.5) IU/L. During menopause, the values goes up even more, between (16.74-113.59) IU/L.

-For men, the mean values are around (16.74-113.59 mUI/mL).
+For men, the mean values are around (1.5-12.4) IU/L.